-B. Register your paper/poster through the online submission form on the SEDAAG website (see link below) where you will also submit your abstract.
-Please indicate in the online system that your submission is for the honors competition and please make sure that you clearly indicate if you wish the paper to be considered for the Master or PhD level.
+B: Register your paper/poster through the online submission form on the SEDAAG website (see link below) where you will also submit your abstract.
+Please indicate in the online system that your submission is for the honors competition and please make if you are submitting a paper that you clearly identify if you wish to be considered for Master or Doctoral level competition.

-For more information on the Honors’ Paper and Poster Competition, please contact Dr. Amy Potter (firstname.lastname@example.org), Armstrong State University.
+For more information about the Honors’ Paper and Poster Competition, please contact Dr. Amy Potter (firstname.lastname@example.org – Georgia Southern University).